twolodzko/forth-rs/README.md

 ## Inconsistencies with Forth

+In general, the implementation passes the [standard Forth test suite], with the exception that some of the features are not implemented (and will not be).

 * Forth used linked lists, memory addresses, etc. All of them are replaced with modern, Rust data structures, as mentioned above.
 * Forth distinguishes between words that can be interpreted and compile-time words.
 For example, a loop can be only